Best Hot Tubs In The UK 2024 – How to Buy the Hot Tub For You

 Photo © North Spas

-In-ground hot tubs are bespoke home spas that are sunk into your garden and usually decorated with tile.
+In-ground hot tubs are bespoke home spas that are sunk into your garden and usually decorated with tiles.

 They look spectacular, and because they’re custom-made, they can be designed to your exact specifications.
 However, they’re also pricier than a standard permanent hot tub and might require substantial landscaping work to install.